spiral/docs/docs/en/framework/config.md

 All of the configuration values can be accessed via `Spiral\Config\ConfiguratorInterface` in the form of an array.

-To demonstrate that we can create config file `app/config/app.php`:
+To demonstrate that, we can create a config file `app/config/app.php`:

 ```php
 <?php